 This study found differences in weekend sleep durations based on gender, religion and gender/religion interaction and found no such differences during the week.
 Thus, on weekends, ultra-orthodox boys slept less than all other research groups while the ultra-orthodox girls’ sleep duration was closer to that of the secular adolescents than to that of the ultra-orthodox boys.
 In practice, the ultra-orthodox boys’ shorter sleep duration was not significantly different during the week and on weekends.
 The lack of differences in sleep durations during the week may demonstrate that the biological need for sleep during adolescents is unrelated to culture and lifestyle.
-The same applies to the study that compared sleep among Jewish and Arab adolescents – no differences were found in sleep duration, neither during the week nor on weekends (21)(Shochat, 2013).
+The same applies to the study that compared sleep among Jewish and Arab adolescents – no differences were found in sleep duration, neither during the week nor on weekends (21).

 However, it is important to note that the current study indeed found culture based differences to sleep duration on weekends.
 This comparison may illuminate the discussion of the meaning of extended sleep among adolescents on weekends.
-In western society, adolescents extend their sleep time by two to three hours during the weekend, as compared to schooldays (36)(Garmy et al, 2012).
-Although it is a prominent feature described in many studies (13,17)(Carskadon et al., 2009; Shochat et al., 2010; Shochat et al., 2017), the phenomenon is not yet fully understood.
-Pioneer studies in the field, where the adolescents slept as much as they wanted to – as in the case among the secular population on weekends – the sleep duration reflects the optimal sleep duration (37)(Carskadon, Harvey, Duke, Anders, Litt & Dement, 1980).
+In western society, adolescents extend their sleep time by two to three hours during the weekend, as compared to schooldays (36).
+Although it is a prominent feature described in many studies (13,17)(Carskadon et al., 2009), the phenomenon is not yet fully understood.
+Pioneer studies in the field, where the adolescents slept as much as they wanted to – as in the case among the secular population on weekends – the sleep duration reflects the optimal sleep duration (37).
 However, this approach has recently been subject to criticism, claiming that optimal sleep duration should be measured against various functional metrics and that the existing testimonials demonstrate that the correlation is not necessarily linear.
-In other words, more sleep does not necessarily lead to better functional results (17,38)(Matricciani, Blunden, Rigney, Williams & Olds., 2013; Shochat et al., 2017).
+In other words, more sleep does not necessarily lead to better functional results (17,38).
 Indeed, the current study provides evidence that actually abstaining from extended sleep during the weekend and retaining a regular sleep routine between the middle and end of the week – as evident among the ultra-orthodox boys – is related to better daily functionality, as presented below.

 Difference in daily behavior patterns between ultra-orthodox and secular adolescents